shreyashshitole295/Coffee-Sales-Analysis-Dashboard-MS-Excel/README.md

 - Provide actionable insights using a visual dashboard

 ---
+## 📌 Note on Dataset Files
+Due to GitHub preview limitations, large Excel files may not be viewable directly in the browser.
+Please download the dataset files to view and explore the data locally.

+---

 ## 📂 Dataset Information
 The project uses two versions of the dataset: